-Structure Three-story rocking reinforced concrete wall with

-Tectonus hold-downs

-Building Type Office with an importance level of 2.
-The return period considered for the design level earthquake is 1/500 years.

-Seismic Weights 360 kN (80.93 kips) and 180 kN (40.47 kips) were assumed for floors 1 to 2 and the roof, respectively.

-Location Wellington New Zealand with a hazard factor of Z=0.4 and soil type D (deep or soft soil).
+Three-story rocking reinforced concrete wall v Tectonus hold-downs Office with an importance level of 2.
+The return considered for the design level earthquake is years.
+360 kN (80.93 kips) and 180 kN (40.47 kips) we assumed for floors 1 to 2 and the roof, respecti Wellington New Zealand with a hazard factor and soil type D (deep or soft soil).